shandutta/local-llm-tests/README.md

 ### Remote/SSH access & vLLM option

-- For the FP4 Qwen3 Coder 30B stack served via vLLM, follow `docs/vllm-code-completion.md`.
-It adds a second Docker Compose stack that serves an OpenAI-compatible endpoint on port 8004 using `bin/local-vllm`.
+- For the FP8 Qwen3 Coder 30B stack served via vLLM, follow `docs/vllm-code-completion.md` (local) or `docs/vast-ai.md` (cloud).
+Both serve an OpenAI-compatible endpoint on port 8004 using `bin/local-vllm`.
 - Keep the GPU box on, run `bin/local-vllm start`, and SSH-tunnel (`ssh -L 8004:localhost:8004 gpu-box`) to reuse the model from any machine/IDE without exposing it publicly.

 Environment variables: